pauldedecker/somestutterluh/index.md

 <h2>News</h2>
 Mark your calendars!
 Ready your podcast players!
 Season 3 starts May 8!
 Follow along as Greg talks to: <br>
 <br>
-<b>Casey</b>, a gay person who stutters and a Speech-Language Pathologist,<br>
+<b>Casey</b>: a gay person who stutters and a Speech-Language Pathologist,<br>
-<b>Janet</b>, a Speech-Language Pathologist and Associate Professor in the Department of Communication Disorders at St Cloud State University, St Cloud, Minnesota (USA),<br>
+<b>Janet</b>: a Speech-Language Pathologist and Associate Professor in the Department of Communication Disorders at St Cloud State University, St Cloud, Minnesota (USA),<br>
-<b>Jesse</b>, an Associate Professor of Linguistics at the University of California, Los Angeles.
+<b>Jesse</b>: an Associate Professor of Linguistics at the University of California, Los Angeles.
 His academic research focuses on how adults perceive and interpret language in moment-by-moment comprehension,<br>
-<b>Jessica</b>, a young entrepreneur and person who stutters, who seeks to establish a Not For Profit Foundation to help raise money for people who stutter that  cannot afford speech therapy,<br>
+<b>Jessica</b>: a young entrepreneur and person who stutters, who seeks to establish a Not For Profit Foundation to help raise money for people who stutter that  cannot afford speech therapy,<br>
-<b>Robert</b>, author of his book, Just One More Drive: The True Story of a Stuttering Homosexual and His Race Car to help others dealing with issues around mental health and acceptance<br><br>
+<b>Robert</b>: author of [Just One More Drive: The True Story of a Stuttering Homosexual and His Race Car](https://www.tidewaterpress.ca/just-one-more-drive/) to help others dealing with issues around mental health and acceptance<br><br>
 ...and many more informative and fun SSL! episodes.

 <h2>Episodes</h2>